LeToNode/Play2.0-CN-doc/scalaGuide/advanced/iteratees/Enumerators.md

 // Prints "GuillaumeSadekPeterErwan"
 ```

 You might notice here that an `Iteratee` will eventually produce a result (returning a promise when calling fold and passing appropriate calbacks), and a `Promise` eventually produces a result.
 Then a `Promise[Iteratee[E,A]]` can be viewed as `Iteratee[E,A]`.
-Indeed this is what `Iteratee.flatten` does, Let's apply it to the previous example:
+Indeed this is what `Iteratee.flatten` does, Let’s apply it to the previous example:

 ```scala
 //Apply the enumerator and flatten then run the resulting iteratee